 Students wishing to take English Language and Literature at A Level should write fluently and should be able to undertake significant reading.
-They should achieve at least a Grade 6 in either English Language or English Literature GCSE.
+They should achieve at least a grade 6 in both English Language and English Literature I/GCSE.

-Both English A Levels combine well with Film, Modern Foreign Languages, Latin, History, Theatre Studies, Religious Studies, Psychology, Philosophy and Politics.
+Both English A Levels combine well with Film Studies, Modern Foreign Languages, Latin, History, Drama and Theatre Studies, Religious Studies, Psychology, Philosophy and Politics.